Robinhood vs. Stash

 The only fee that Robinhood charges is a $5 subscription fee if you want access to margin orders with the Robinhood Gold plan.
 Otherwise, everything is free.

 Stash has a totally different approach to investing that must be explained since it’s essential to understand their fee structure.
 Stash is not designed for a traditional investor.
-Also known as Stash Invest, this mobile trading app is for iOS and Android.
+Stash the mobile trading app, is available for iOS and Android.

 You can start investing with as little as $5.
-In return, you will be able to buy fractions of shares that are grouped in hand-selected exchange-traded funds or ETFs.
+In return, you will be able to buy fractions of shares in stocks or those that are grouped in hand-selected exchange-traded funds or ETFs.

 Basically, you buy a share of an ETF, which is connected to a larger fund that holds more expensive stocks.
-For example, you may want to join the ETF Vanguard S&P 500, which buys shares from all 500 companies found on the S&P 500 list.
-Stash will let you buy a fraction of a share, which means that you bought a small portion of a more expensive ETF.
+Stash will let you buy a fraction of a share, which means that you invested in a small portion of a more expensive ETF.
+Nothing in this material shall be construed as an offer, recommendation, or solicitation by Stash to buy or sell any security.
+All investments are subject to risk and may lose value.

 Investors who like to play complex orders or work with options won’t like Stash, and that’s okay.
-This app was designed for people who do not really know a lot about investing, and they place their trust completely in Stash’s brokers.
+This app was designed for people who do not really know a lot about investing.

 There are also account subscription fees with Stash as follows:

-- $9/month to add retirement and custodial accounts, as well as other broker services
+- ☑️ $9/month includes the above plus custodial accounts, as well as other services

-Their expense ratios average to about 0.30% for ETFs, and there is no investment fee for stocks.
-There are also no annual, inactivity, or outgoing transfer fees with Stash.
+Their expense ratios average to about 0.25% for ETFs.
+There are also no hidden and no add-on commission fees when investing with Stash.

 Both of these brokerages focus on a limited number of investments that are most popular with younger investors.
 Robinhood typically does not offer the same breadth of investments as other brokerages, but in this case, you can invest in more asset classes than with Stash.